canjs/canjs/index.md

 #### Registering Helpers

-To register your own helper, use the `Mustache.registerHelper` method.
+To register your own helper, use the `can.Mustache.registerHelper` method.

 Localization is a good example of a custom helper you might implement in your application.
 The below example takes a given key and